LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 Some backend Prolog compilers don't support all the possible compilation flags values.
 In addition, some backend Prolog compilers provide limited support for settings files in some operating-systems.

+Detailed information on all compiler flags can be found in the User Manual section on installing Logtalk.

 Settings files can be debugged by compiling them with the `logtalk_compile/1-2` built-in predicates.